yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 ##### 3-1-3-1.
 Searching by Title, etc

-Search book records that contain the specified text in title, author, Memo, or comment.
+Search book records that contain the specified text in title, author, memo, or comment.

 ![FilterByText](./images/resized/01_Records_N210_BooksPageSearch.png)